AliceO2Group/QualityControl/doc/PostProcessing.md

  , even if the trigger is checked more rarely.
 The New Object trigger provide the timestamp of the updated object .
 These timestamps should be used to access databases, so any Post-processing Task can be rerun with any, arbitrary timestamps.

+MonitorObjects may be saved by registering them in ObjectManager, similarly to normal QC Tasks (recommended, see examples linked below), or by using DatabaseInterface directly.
+Please note, that created objects have to registered in ObjectManager to make them accessible by Checks.

 Please refer to [`SkeletonPostProcessing`](https://github.com/AliceO2Group/QualityControl/blob/master/Modules/Skeleton/include/Skeleton/SkeletonPostProcessing.h) for a minimal illustration of inheriting the interface, or to [`TrendingTask`](https://github.com/AliceO2Group/QualityControl/blob/master/Framework/include/QualityControl/TrendingTask.h) for a fully functional example.
 One can generate their own post-processing task by using the `o2-qc-module-configurator` helper, as described in the [Module Creation](ModulesDevelopment.md#module-creation) chapter.